accounts-js/accounts/examples/graphql-server-typeorm-postgres/README.md

 to start a new one.

 If you have postgres already installed on your system, you can just edit the .env file and use your current postgres data instead of the supplied Docker image.
-Alternatively you can simply prepend the `DATABASE_URL` and `ACCOUNTS_SECRET` environmental variables to your `pnpm run start` command.
+Alternatively you can simply prepend the `DATABASE_URL` and `ACCOUNTS_SECRET` environmental variables to your `yarn run start` command.

 ## Getting Started